We love comments! You can leave comments at the bottom of each posting or you can leave general comments here.

 This is amazing.
 What you have done is so cool.
 You are a role model for me, and I’m sure, for many others.

 First off, I want you to know that I really like the revamped and updated website – it looks great and is easy to navigate.
 Well done!
 I’m also very impressed with you and your family.
 We need more families like this in our country!
 Keep building, learning and growing – you are an inspiration to us all.

 Thanks, Richard, Actually, we will be getting our first metal lathe soon, so we need someone to fly down from Michigan and teach us how to use it. 🙂

 Beatty Robotics ROCKS!!!
 What you’ll have accomplished from a simple request to build a robots is inspirational.
 Thanks for sharing! :o)

-Thanks, Bob.
+Thanks.
 We appreciate it.

 WOW, as someone who has been doing electronics, amateur radio,and a career in telecom, and IT I’m totally impressed with your accomplishments.
 I started out building all kinds of radio-electronic kits when I was nine yars old and got a bit sad watching current generations of kids not participating in such things..But I saw your story on “Fox and Friends” and it did my heart good.Hats off to all of you for rolling up your sleeves and building an impressive robot!!
-And a special hats off to your father, so many parents nowadays are either too busy or too overprotective as to not letting them use tools, soldering irons etc. You guys keep it up and spread the word..Learning can be lots of fun!!
+And a special hats off to your parents!
+So many parents nowadays are either too busy or too overprotective as to not letting them use tools, soldering irons etc. You guys keep it up and spread the word..Learning can be lots of fun!!